You are here

 8. I have become stranded in Australia.
 How can I go back to Bangladesh?

 Travel restrictions are there all over the world.
-Australian Government has however allowed some departure flights to London, Los Angeles, Auckland and Hong Kong for foreigners to leave.
+Australian Government has however allowed some departure flights to a number of destinations for foreigners to leave.
 But these airports are not presently connected to Bangladesh.
-Hong Kong airport is not yet open for transit.
+Besides, there will be requirement of transit hubs (like airports in Hong Kong, Singapore, Kuala Lumpur, Bangkok) commencing full commercial operation in particular transit, for those hubs to become relevant for a passenger who wishes to travel to Bangladesh.

-If Bangladesh authorities allow travel from more airports (beyond present connectivity to China), only then connectivity via commercial flights could be established.
-Qatar Airways, which is still operating flights between Sydney and Doha, is offering commercial options to Bangladesh from Sydney starting from 2nd May 2020 subject to withdrawal of flight ban in Bangladesh airports after 7 May 2020.
+If Bangladesh authorities allow travel from more airports (beyond present connectivity to China), subject to withdrawal of flight ban in Bangladesh airports after 15 June 2020, only then connectivity via commercial flights could be established.
 You may please consult website of Bangladesh Civil Aviation Authority for latest information ( http://caab.portal.gov.bd/).

 9. Is there any plan for special flight for returning to Bangladesh?